sffjunkie/justfiles/README.md

 `test-coverage-html` - Creates the test coverage report in HTML and opens it in a browser.

-`test-coverage-text` - Creates the test coverage report and displays it in the terminal.
+`test-coverage-term` - Creates the test coverage report and displays it in the terminal.

 `test-docs` - Uses tox to test the documentation generation

-`test-unit` - Runs unit tests using `pytest`

 `test-integration` - Runs integration tests using `pytest`

 `test-types` - Uses `mypy` to perform type checking

+`test-unit` - Runs unit tests using `pytest`

 #### Python Tools